steve-care-software/rodkina/README.md

 ```
 ###### Value
-The value is represented by an unsigned integer and therefore must be a number between 0 and 255 (range: [0,255]).
+The "value" is represented by an unsigned integer and therefore must be a number between 0 and 255 (range: [0,255]).
 It must always be assigned to a variable in order to be used in the composition of tokens.
 ```
 // valid assignment of the value '122' to a variable:
 myVariable: 122;